-4. Do I need a dehumidifier with the cooling solution?
+4. Do I need a dehumidifier with the cooling device?

 It depends on your basement, its isolation, and its location.
 The best way to figure it out would be to measure the humidity in the basement and let a professional give you advice based on the result.

 5. What is the most eco-friendly option for cooling a finished basement?

 An evaporative air cooler would be the greenest solution.
 It uses evaporation for cooling and consumes very little electricity as well.